-The best rewards credit cards for 2020
+The best rewards credit card offers

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 We buy things almost every day, so why not make the most of these expenses with a travel rewards card?
 You can earn cash back with one of the top cards for cash back, or you can receive points or miles that can be redeemed for travel-related items like airfare, hotel rooms, car rentals and more.

 There are a number of different credit cards out there, though, which can make it difficult to find the best one(s) for your situation.
 We’ve done the research and narrowed it down to 10 of the best rewards credit cards for those looking for cash back, miles for a specific loyalty program or flexible points currencies that can be redeemed at various places.

 Best rewards credit cards

 - Chase Sapphire Preferred Card: Best for beginners to rewards travel

 - Chase Sapphire Reserve: Best for frequent travelers